iterative/dvc.org/content/blog/2020-06-08-june-20-dvc-heartbeat.md

 - **Human readable and writeable pipelines.** We're reworking pipelines so you can modify dependencies, outputs, metrics, plots, and entire stages easily: via manual edits to a `.yaml` pipeline fines.
 This redesign will consolidate pipline `.dvc` files into a single file (yay, simpler working directory).
-  We're also making helper scripts to ease the transition from classic DVC pipelines to 1.0- pipeline enthusiasts, we have your back.
+  No worries for pipeline enthusiasts- DVC 1.0 is backwards compatible, so your existing projects won't be interrupted.

 - **Run cache.** One of the most exciting features is the run-cache, a local record of pipeline versions that have previously been run and the outputs of